 A northeast/southwest runway appeared to cross Rocks Road.

-was a circa 1930s aerial view which depicted 6 single-engine aircraft next to a hangar labeled “Norwalk Airport”.
+A circa 1930s aerial view depicted 6 single-engine aircraft next to a hangar labeled “Norwalk Airport”.

 According to Ray Jacobelli, “On 12/12/38, 2nd Lt.
 Lawrence Spillman was piloting a North American BC-1 aircraft, (serial #38-379) on a training flight over CT when he encountered thick cloudy weather.

 The aircraft’s radio receiver wasn’t working properly, and with deteriorating conditions, he thought it wise to set down at the nearest airfield

 rather than attempt to make it back to his home base of Mitchel Field on Long Island.